-Mike Butcher — Journalist, Presenter, Speaker, Moderator & Interviewer
+Mike Butcher MBE — Journalist, Presenter, Speaker, Moderator & Interviewer

 As a journalist and technology commentator, I’m sometimes asked to speak at various events.
 I’ve been told I have an entertaining, witty delivery, which gets a crowd interested and intrigued in a range of topics around technology, tech entrepreneurship, and the future.
 As a moderator I have interviewed Kevin Spacey as well as the world’s top business leaders at Davos.
 In addition I’m a regular MC at the Pitch@Palace events created by the Duke of York.

 What You Can Expect: